Hotels in Galápagos Islands

 Quito and Guayaquil Transit Stays

 Quito hotels for Galápagos transit (Quito hotels for Galapagos transit) and Guayaquil hotels for Galápagos transit (Guayaquil hotels for Galapagos transit) can be useful before or after Galápagos flights, but they are not Galápagos Islands hotels.
-Guests should treat mainland hotels as transit inventory rather than island accommodation.
-If Quito or Guayaquil properties appear on the Galápagos Islands page, they should be clearly flagged as mainland transit inventory, not Puerto Ayora, San Cristóbal, Isabela, Floreana, or Baltra island hotels.
+Guests should treat mainland hotels as transit hotel options rather than island accommodation.
+If Quito or Guayaquil properties appear on the Galápagos Islands page, compare as mainland transit hotel options and check the location on the map before booking — they are not Puerto Ayora, San Cristóbal, Isabela, Floreana, or Baltra island hotels.

 Top Attractions Near Your Hotel